WORKING CIRCLE

 The root cause behind the

 WHY is what Working Circle addresses.
-Practical strategies that reduce vulnerability to predation with benefits to ranching efficiency, efficacy, and economy provide a pathway to meet the decades-old coexistence challenge.
-In addition, the approach we advance is long-term, resolving the unsustainable outpouring of resources in terms of money, time, and effort.
+Practical approaches that reduce vulnerability in cattle to predation with co-benefits to the ranch in terms of efficiency, efficacy, and economy provide a pathway to meet the decades-old coexistence challenge.
+In addition, the practices we advance are long-term, resolving the unsustainable outpouring of resources of money, time, and effort.
 Our comprehensive model is a win-win for all stakeholders.
-Together, we have the opportunity to lead the way in creating a new legacy in the West—one that promotes a brighter future for wolves, ranch families, and the working lands they call home.
+Together, we have the opportunity to lead the way in creating a new legacy in the West—one that promotes a brighter future for large carnivores, ranch families, and the working lands they call home.

 View our Mission and Vision Here